arvigeus/AZ-204/Topics/Service Bus.md

   - **Example**: `new TrueRuleFilter()` for all messages.

 - **Correlation Filters** (`CorrelationRuleFilter`):
-  - **Use**: Match messages based on specific properties like CorrelationId.
+  - **Use**: Match messages based on specific properties like CorrelationId, ContentType, Label, MessageId, ReplyTo, ReplyToSessionId, SessionId, To, any user-defined properties.
   - **Example**: Filtering messages with a specific subject and correlation ID.
   - **Impact**: More efficient in processing, preferred over SQL filters.